websanco/liferay-learn/docs/analytics-cloud/latest/en/administration/tracking-usage.md

 # Tracking Usage

-Analytics Cloud plans are limited by the total amount of [Individuals]() and [Page Views]() synced from data sources.
-When either limit is exceeded, you must either upgrade your plan or purchase add-ons to accommodate the overage. <!-- what happens when a plan goes over limits?-->
+Analytics Cloud plans are limited by the total amount of [Individuals](../individuals-and-segments/individual-profiles.md) and [Page Views](../touchpoints/pages/pages.md) synced from data sources.
+When either limit is exceeded, Analytics Cloud useres are prompted to upgrade your plan or purchase add-ons to accommodate the additional usage.

 ![The usage page reports when you are approaching or exceeding plan limits.](tracking-usage/images/01.png)